blavoir/osticket-prereqs/README.md

 <img src="https://i.imgur.com/XmrAW8E.gif" height="80%" width="80%" alt="Editing config file"/>
 </p>
 <p>
 Nagivate to the osTicket directory.
-Then, nagivate to /include and find the osTicket-sampleconfig.php.
-Rename it to ost-config.php.
-Right click go to properties -> Security -> Advanced -> Disable inheritance and remove all permissions.
+Then, <b>nagivate to /include and find the osTicket-sampleconfig.php.
+Rename it to ost-config.php.</b> Right click go to properties -> Security -> Advanced -> Disable inheritance and remove all permissions.
 Assign new permissions and allow everyone full access temporarily.
 </p>
 <br />